JoelRamireddy/5fish/README.md

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).

+# Frontend structure:

+Layer structure of the website: default -> AppHeader -> [home, programs, about] programs -> selectorBar -> cart

+cart acts as the child of selectorBar and there is an exchange of data between those components.

+home and about are experimental pages that are used to show that this webpage can be integrated with the nuxt framework that GRN is beginning to implement.

+index.js in the api folder contains all the code for our apis.(Express.js).

+API:
+'/region/', '/country/:what' and '/languages/:what' are used for the drop downs.
+'/programs/:what' is used to populate all the available programs.
+'/download/:what' is the api that handles the download and the zipping on the server side.
+It also sends the file to the client for download.

 # Backend Program Flow:

 The backend zip creator is broken into a callable function and several asychronus events, all found inside of the API index file.
 The program flow works as follows: